The Practice

 Key Techniques

-• Context Loading: [Review existing patterns](./src/patterns/) - Links become context injection points that pull in relevant information, either from files or websites
+• Context Loading (Progressive Disclosure): [Review existing patterns](./src/patterns/) - Links become context injection points that pull in relevant information, either from files or websites

 • Structured Thinking: Headers and bullets create clear reasoning pathways for the AI to follow